zogzog/cubicweb/doc/book/en/devrepo/cubes/cc-newcube.rst

 Let's start by creating the cube environment in which we will develop ::

-  cd ~/hg
+  cd ~/cubes
   # use cubicweb-ctl to generate a template for the cube
-  cubicweb-ctl newcube mycube  # will ask some questions, most with nice default
+  # will ask some questions, most with nice default
+  cubicweb-ctl newcube mycube
   # makes the cube source code managed by mercurial
   cd mycube
   hg init